FROM

 It’s hard to believe that six years whoosh by

 so quickly.
-In that blink of time however; a lot have changed in my personal
+In that blink of time, however, a great deal has changed in my personal life.
+This could be my last journey back, hopefully.

 in unison.
 “You passed the board?” the internet café/gaming center was in a